Kaltsoon/kilke/README.md

 ### Package configuration

 You can override each packages configuration in the `.env` file within packages folder (e.g. `packages/api/.env`).
+Note that most of these changes require altering the `Dockerfile`s and `docker-compose.yml` file as well.

 ## System configuration